Mark Deller: Life and career

 After completing his education, Deller pursued a musical career.
-Initially based in Salisbury, he performed concerts in Europe, the USA and South America.
+Initially based in Salisbury, he performed concerts in Europe, the US and South America.
 In 1962 he became a member of the Deller Consort.

 In England, Deller has been particularly active in Kent.
 Deller became a member of the Ashford Choral Society after receiving an appointment to the choir of St Paul's Cathedral.
 In 1970 Deller became conductor of the Ashford Choral Society.
 He has served as director of the Canterbury Festival and the Stour Music Festival.
 Abroad he has conducted the Netherlands Bach Society, the Associação de Canto Coral in Rio de Janeiro, Les Chœurs de la Pléiade in Paris, and the opening for Europa Cantat in Belgium.

 Discography

 While his singing career has tended to be with ensembles rather than as a soloist, Deller's discography includes solo performances of note: